Relative Risk Reduction Formula (Table of Contents)

 Let’s take an example to understand the calculation in a better manner.

-FIC institute of medical research conducted an experiment for Control Event Rate Compared Treatment to a new Chemo drug which was recently launched.
+FIC Institute of medical research conducted an experiment to Control Event Rate Compared Treatment to a new Chemo drug that was recently launched.
 70% of the control group died, and 35% of the experimental group died.
 Calculate the Relative Risk Reduction for the new chemo drug introduced.

 Solution: